Magorx/ELF_builder/README.md

 - readelf
 - xxd

-I am not going to show their usage on executables from primitive .c files, because it will still be much more, than we need Now let's head to our first hand-made ELF!
+I am not going to show their usage on executables from primitive .c files, because it will still be much more, than we need.
+Now let's head to our first hand-made ELF!

 # Programm
 We still need to have some code to be put into ELF.
 Let it be just syscall(exit):